,

 Easing the Stress of IPT Filings

-Insurance premium tax (IPT) deadlines – whether it’s month end, quarterly filing or end of year, can be stressful for insurance tax teams.
-Juggling regular workloads alongside the added pressure of ensuring filings are completed accurately and on time are often challenging.
+Insurance premium tax (IPT) deadlines – whether it’s month end, quarterly IPT filings or end of year, can be stressful for insurance tax teams juggling regular workloads alongside the added pressure of ensuring filing is completed accurately and on time.

-This blog provides some helpful guidance on how to navigate deadline season successfully.
+To help, we wanted to offer some guidance on how to navigate deadline season successfully.

-Understand tax and reporting requirements in each territory
+Understand IPT filings and reporting requirements in each territory

 There’s very little consistency country to country when it comes to IPT reporting.